Electrical contractors in

 Insurance Minimums

-Virginia requires $300,000 general liability insurance minimum for electrical contractors, with additional workers compensation if employees present
+Virginia requires minimum $300,000 general liability insurance for electrical contractors.
+Workers compensation required if employing others.
+Bonding requirements vary by license class.

 How to Get Licensed